“Incipit vita nova.”

 Explore More About Dante Alighieri

-If you’re interested in learning more about Dante Alighieri and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Dante Alighieri and his impact on history, here are some recommended resources:

 - Dante: A Life